flybywiresim/docs/docs/pilots-corner/advanced-guides/rejected-take-off.md

 ## Reasons for a rejected takeoff

 It is not possible to list all the factors that could lead to the decision to reject the takeoff.
 However, in order to help the Captain make a decision, the ECAM inhibits warnings that are not essential from 80 kt to 1500 ft (or 2 min after lift-off, whichever occurs first).
-When this occurs, a magenta T.O.
-INHIBIT memo is displayed in the Upper ECAM (E/WD).
+When this occurs, a magenta T.O INHIBIT memo is displayed in the Upper ECAM (E/WD).

-- Below 100 kt
+- Below 100 kt:
-Any ECAM warning/caution
+    - Any ECAM warning/caution should prompt the Captain to seriously consider discontinuing the takeoff
+- Above 100 kt and below V1:
+    - Fire warning or severe damage
+    - Sudden loss of engine thrust
+    - Malfunctions or conditions that give unambiguous indications that the aircraft will not fly safely
+    - Any red ECAM warning
+    - Any amber ECAM caution listed below:
+        - F/CTL SIDESTICK FAULT
+        - ENG FAIL
+        - ENG REVERSE FAULT
+        - ENG REVERSE UNLOCKED
+        - ENG 1(2) THR LEVER FAULT
+- Above V1:
+    - When the aircraft speed is greater than V1, takeoff must be continued

+## Rejected Takeoff Procedure

+!!! note

+      Because in the simulator most of the time you are on your own, the procedure has been condensed for a single pilot to perform.
+In real life operations, the procedures are split between the Captain and FO.

+---

+"STOP"................................ANNOUNCE
+THRUST LEVERS.............................IDLE
+REVERSE THRUST.......................MAX AVAIL
+REVERSERS.......................CHECK/ANNOUNCE
+DECELERATION....................CHECK/ANNOUNCE
+AUDIO WARNINGS..........................CANCEL
+                AIRCRAFT STOPPED
+REVERSERS...............................STOWED
+ATC.....................................NOTIFY
+PARKING BRAKE...............................ON
+CABIN CREW...............................ALERT
+ECAM ACTIONS...........................PERFORM

+---

+!!! note

+    - Full reverse thrust may be used until coming to a complete stop.
+But, if there is enough runway available at the end of the deceleration, it is preferable to reduce reverse thrust when passing 70 kt.
+    - If the brake response from the autobrake does not seem appropriate for the runway condition, FULL manual braking should be applied and maintained.
+IF IN DOUBT, TAKE OVER MANUALLY.